It Was All About Vinyl

 Fading Into Obscurity

-Soon, the record stores lost their personality, and smaller places were finally being replaced.
-It wasn't until the latter 70's that they lost their presence, and became mega-chains with zero personality, flavor and personality.
+Soon, the record stores lost their personality, and the smaller shops that I'd come to love were being replaced by larger, and more commercial stores.
+It wasn't until the latter '70s that they lost their presence altogether, and became mega-chains with zero personality.
 They were much like going to the local variety store to spend your money.
-I wasn't greeted by longhairs with whom I felt an affinity with.
-There was no incense to smell, and there certainly wasn't any low, or ambient lighting with a nearby poster room squirreled away behind a curtain of beads. nektar roundhouse album
+There was no incense to smell, and there certainly wasn't any low, or ambient lighting with a nearby poster room squirreled away behind a curtain of beads.

 The Black Light rooms were awesome, and oh so mysterious.
 In that purple glow, you were drawn to the inner sanctum of wild electric color, surreal landscapes, flying dragons, and Escher stairways in blues, greens, reds, and fire yellows.
-Everybody's Records was an example of this.
-Cold, unfriendly, yet large, and carried a good variety.
-Another place that bored me silly was "Crystal Ship", but that store didn't last long.
+Everybody's Records was an example of the cold, unfriendly, yet larger record store.
+Another place I recall was "Crystal Ship", but that store didn't last long.

 By1978, the great record shop culture took a nose dive.
 A heavy commercial upswing replaced incense with overhead neons, and substituted posters with more windows.
 Sadly, these old record stores are to me now as ghosts towns; remnants of something great that was, and can never be again — at least not in the same way.